 Sells literature, including but not limited to, AAWS and Grapevine.
 We also sell birthday and specialty coins.

 Provides a physical meeting space for groups, standing committees, and conference organizers with options for hybrid.

 Publishes a monthly newsletter titled the "Puget Sound Gazette" and maintains this website

 Provides mailboxes for all A.A. groups

 Provides a copy machine for A.A. groups to create flyers at a nominal cost

 And numerous other services to A.A. members and the greater community

 How can I get involved?

-Attend a Twelfth Step Service Committee meeting to learn about opportunities to answer the phone hotline and/or get on the list to accept twelfth step calls
+Attend a Twelfth Step Service Committee meeting to learn about service opportunities at the PSCSO answering the and/or get on the list to accept twelfth step and hospital calls.

 Volunteer for a service position on the PSCSO Board (typically done at the November meeting)